diabolicallabs/vertx-cron/README.md

 ## CronObservable

-If you are using Ver.x Rx for reactive programming, you can make use of the CronObservable.
+If you are using Vert.x Rx for reactive programming, you can make use of the CronObservable.

 It requires a Vert.x Scheduler, the cron specification in the aforementioned format, and an optional timezone.